Winstanley Park's pumpkin patch back for third year

-Winstanley Park is opening its annual Pumpkin Patch for the third year, giving families and visitors the chance to pick pumpkins straight from the fields.
+The park is opening its patch for the third year running, giving families and visitors the chance to pick pumpkins straight from the fields.

 They have plenty of pumpkins to choose from, whether you’re looking for one to carve or just a seasonal decoration for your home.